Spencer-Sch/Calculator_2.0/README.md

 - Successfully implemented color styles to calculator buttons through the MUI theme.
 - Successfully implemented conditional classes to giving specific buttons ("+/-", ".", "=") different color styles from the other buttons in their corresponding button sub-categories (MiscButton, OperatorButton).

+Update #4

+- Successfully transfered logic for "divideByZeroHandler" using TDD.
+All tests passing successfully.

+- Wrote tests for CalculateLogic.
+All tests passing successfully.